HTTP-RPC/Kilo/README.md

         ResultHandler<V> resultHandler) { ... }

 Method arguments can be any numeric type, a boolean, or a string.
 Indexed collection arguments are specified as lists of any supported simple type (e.g. `List<Double>`), and keyed collections are specified as maps (e.g. `Map<String, Integer>`).
 Map arguments must use `String` values for keys.

-Attachments are specified a map of URL lists.
-The URLs refer to local resources whose contents will be transmitted along with the method arguments.
-If provided, they are sent to the server as multipart form data, like an HTML form.
-See [RFC 2388](https://www.ietf.org/rfc/rfc2388.txt) for more information.

 The result handler is called upon completion of the remote method. `ResultHandler` is a functional interface whose single method, `execute()`, is defined as follows: